Draft World Splitter Settings

 Backend code creates a new draft world through the draft-world registry.
 The registry creates default splitter settings, generates a draft ID, stores the draft world in memory, and returns it to the caller.

-The default settings are chunk_size 4000, max_lookback_size 1000, and overlap_size 400.
-These values are plain integer character counts.
+The default settings are chunk_size 4000, max_lookback_size 1000, overlap_size 400, and splitter_version "1".
+The size values are plain integer character counts.
+The splitter version is string metadata that can also seed committed-world splitter settings storage.
 No byte counting, token counting, source parsing, or splitter execution happens in this system.

 Inputs

-Draft World Splitter Settings receives draft-world creation requests, draft IDs for read/update/discard operations, and replacement splitter settings from backend callers.
+Draft World Splitter Settings receives draft-world creation requests, draft IDs for read/update/discard operations, replacement splitter settings, and validation requests from backend callers.
 It does not receive source files, committed world IDs, provider responses, or database state.

 Outputs

 The system returns in-memory draft-world objects and splitter-setting objects to backend callers.
+Validation returns the original splitter settings when they are valid, or raises a validation error when they are not.
 It produces no database rows, files, migrations, source records, chunk records, embeddings, graph records, HTTP responses, or user-facing UI state.

 System Interactions